PHPCompatibility/PHPCompatibility/CONTRIBUTING.md

 Contributions in the form of pull requests are very welcome.

-To start contributing, fork the repository, create a new branch in your fork, make your intended changes and pull the branch aginst the `master` branch of this repository.
+To start contributing, fork the repository, create a new branch in your fork, make your intended changes and pull the branch against the `master` branch of this repository.

 Please make sure that your pull request contains unit tests covering what's being addressed by it.

 All code should be compatible with PHPCS 1.5.6 and PHPCS 2.x.
 All code should be compatible with PHP 5.1 to PHP nightly.
+All code should comply with the PHPCompatibility coding standards.
+The ruleset used by PHPCompatibility is largely based on PSR2 with minor variations and some additional checks for documentation and such.

 Running the Sniff Tests